Using Build Previews With Your Team

 We recommend you automatically upload your documentation from CI/CD.
 This way every change is built and easily shareable with the rest of your team.

-We have written specific guides on how to add Doctave to your CI/CD pipeline.
+We've written specific guides on how to add Doctave to your CI/CD pipeline.

 In Doctave we publish documentation changes similarly to how we publish code changes.